ITU: Hands off our Internet!

 To the ITU and all nations meeting at the World Conference on International Telecommunications (WCIT) in Dubai:

 As citizens of the world and Internet users, we call on you to reject any changes to current Internet regulations that would weaken or alter the free and open nature of the Internet, or give any government or body the ability to infringe on Internet users’ rights to free speech, free access to information or privacy.
 We also demand that any proposed changes to current international Internet regulations be publicly debated, and subject to citizen input and approval.

 Enter your email address:

-We have stopped attacks like this before and can do it again.
-A wave of opposition to a new ITR is already building -- sign the petition to tell governments hands off our Internet! and then forward this email to everyone you know -- when we hit 1 million signers, it'll be delivered straight to the desert to shake-up this cozy meeting.
+We have stopped attacks like this before and can do it again before the treaty text is locked this week.
+A wave of opposition to a new ITR is already building -- sign the petition to tell governments hands off our Internet! and then share this campaign with everyone you know -- when we hit 1 million signers, it'll be delivered straight to the delegates at this cozy meeting.